gabyvelinova/SoftUni-QA-Basics-January-2023/README.md

 # SoftUni-QA-Basics-January-2023
-Bugs and Bug Tracking, Test Levels and Test Types and Workshop Full Manual Testing
+Bugs and Bug Tracking, Test Levels and Test Types.